-- a. by the leadership and behaviours demonstrated by management; - b. by building skills and capabilities to support management; and - c. by including risk management (through the balance of risk with profitability and growth) in the performance evaluation of individuals.
+- a By the leadership and behaviours demonstrated by management; - b By building skills and capabilities to support management; and - By including risk management (through the balance of risk with profitability and growth) in the performance evaluation of individuals.

 The remuneration strategy at Prudential is designed to be consistent with its risk appetite, and the Group Chief Risk Officer advises the Group Remuneration Committee on adherence to our risk framework and appetite.